eduardoposadas/test_pybind11/README.md

 ```
 As with the Leibniz formula, the execution time ratio between the single-process Python implementation and the multiprocess Python implementation is close to 3.4 (22656,576 / 6604,540 = 3.43), which indicates that the multiprocess implementation does not make optimal use of the four cores of the computer where the tests were run.
 Much more striking is the ratio of execution time between the single-threaded C++ implementation and the multithreaded C++ implementation: 2.47 (275,097 / 110,970 =2.47).
-The square root operation, `std::sqrt` in C++, seems to noticeably influence the ability of the kernels to parallelize threads.
+The square root operation, `std::sqrt` in C++, seems to noticeably influence the ability of the cores to parallelize threads.
 As in the calculation of $\pi$ with the Leibniz formula, floating point operations have a significant impact on the parallel performance of the processor cores.

 ## Conclusions
 What started as a game to catch me up with the new improvements that C++ is receiving has ended up being a free time sink, although I must confess that it has been with pleasure.
 If nothing else, after all this testing I have been able to come to the following conclusions: